-Children also learn about the world wars and commemorate November 11th each year in lots of different ways, e.g. by making poppies, watching online footage, carrying out research, singing and reading poetry.
+Children also learn about the world wars and commemorate Remembrance Day each year in lots of different ways, e.g. by making poppies, watching online footage, carrying out research, singing and reading poetry.

 Each class makes regular visits out of school to local places of interest, often with artistic historical or cultural significance.
 E.g. children enjoy visits to museums, art galleries and sporting venues.

-Mrs. Wilson is our subject leader for Music at Newsham Primary School.
+Ms. Graham is our subject leader for Music at Newsham Primary School.
 We provide a broad, balanced and progressive music curriculum which is integrated into other areas of the curriculum where appropriate.
-We use Northumberland’s music service on a regular basis and have provide whole class ukulele tuition.
 Each child is recognised as having different abilities and aptitudes.
 Children are encouraged to make individual progress during music lessons through a range of activities, irrespective of their starting level.
 As well as music lessons, children sing each week in assembly and as part of performances and productions.
-We also have an active choir at Newsham Primary School and will have the opportunity to sing with other schools at The Sage Gateshead on 13th July 2015.
+We also have an active choir at Newsham Primary School and well have the opportunity to sing with other schools at The Sage Gateshead on an annual basis.

 Mrs. Callan is our subject leader for PE across school.
 All pupils take part in competitive and non-competitive games each year across a variety of sports.
 As our pupils get older this includes an increasing number of offsite opportunities that includes competitions with other schools.
-Newsham Primary School is part of the Blyth and Bedlington School Sports Partnership, which helps to facilitate many opportunities across PE and Sport.
-Finally, within school some of our pupils have been assigned the role of Play Leader and play an active part in supporting others at lunchtime.
+Newsham Primary School is part of the Northumberland School Sports Partnership, which helps to facilitate many opportunities across PE and Sport.
+Finally, within school some of our pupils will be assigned the role of Play Leader in 2019-2020 and we anticipate that they will play an active part in supporting others at lunchtime.